crorsavir54/ordinance-LDAmodel/README.md

 # Ordinance Topic Modeling with Latent Dirichlet Allocation

-Motivation: Ordinances are in great number and not organized in any way in their respective websites.
+Motivation: Ordinances are in great number and not organized in any way

 Topic modeling is capable with this task by organizing them into themes/topics.
 By applying topic modeling on these ordinances, may provide a new perspective in creation of new policies.